perwin/pyimfit/README.md

    version of Clang++ that comes with Xcode for macOS, since that does not include OpenMP).

    * PyImfit uses SCons to build the base Imfit library that the Python module is built on top of;
-   this can be installed with `pip` (see below).

-   * PyImfit also requires Cython for installation, but thjis should be automatically installed (if not already present) when running the `setup.py` script.
+   this *should* be installed when you execute the setup.py file, if it's not already on your system.

 #### Steps for building PyImfit from source: